 - Select maximum timeout value for sleep.

 Now, these were the tips for adding a new device.
-But as you can see, if that is not done ‘the right way’ mobile devops guys will have a lots of things to do on these devices, every day.
+But as you can see, if that is not done ‘the right way’ mobile DevOps guys will have a lot of things to do on these devices, every day.

 Let’s put devices aside and think about what else is required to run a mobile device lab.
-As there are a myriad of moving components, attributes, that all must be maintained and checked whether everything is up in speed, many of the mobile device farms rely on either some internal monitoring implementation or commercial ones to keep everyone up-to-date with the status.
-For mobile devops, the monitoring tools and features provide the most fastest way to spot if something is (seriously) wrong.
+As there is a myriad of moving components, attributes, that all must be maintained and checked whether everything is up in speed, many of the mobile device farms rely on either some internal monitoring implementation or commercial ones to keep everyone up-to-date with the status.
+For mobile DevOps, the monitoring tools and features provide the fastest way to spot if something is (seriously) wrong.

 Support for Developers, Testers, QA – and Customers